ioos/Cloud-Sandbox/DEPLOYMENT.md

 ### Install all of the required software and libraries
 This is done automatically in `init_template.tpl`

+`init_template.tpl` is run automatically when a new head-node is deployed.
+It calls `scripts/setup-instance.sh` which sets up the environment and all required software needed to build and run the models.

 Some of the things it installs:
 - GNU Fortran, C++, and C compilers
 - IntelOne API Fortran, C++, and C compilers
 - IntelOne API MPI libraries
 - NetCDF, HDF5, and other libraries needed by the models.

-It takes around 45 minutes for the entire setup to complete, and about another 10 minutes for the machine image/snapshot creation.
+It takes around an hour for the entire setup to complete if using s3 spack mirror/build-cache for pre-built binaries.
+Otherwise it will take several hours to build all of the software depending on the type/size of the instance specified for the head-node.

+At the end of the setup, a machine image/snapshot will be created that will be used when creating the compute nodes in the worklow execution.
+A record of each machine image creation is kept in the home folder.

 Wait a few minutes before logging in, it takes a minute or two for the instance to boot up.

 Details about the created instance and how to login will be output when completed.